sheppardrs/Sclient/README.md

 Creates the redux store and loads the ```App``` component to the id ```main``` from index.html.

 # Running
-Run `yarn add --dev babel-preset-react babel-plugin-transform-class-properties` after copying if the compilation fails.
+Run ```yarn``` to import everything and make the linter happy.
+If that fails, run `yarn add --dev babel-preset-react babel-plugin-transform-class-properties` after copying if the compilation fails.